Work conditions

 Digital immigration status

-UK Visas and Immigration (UKVI) are moving to digital system of visas (eVisas), meaning that by 1 January 2025, anyone with a BRP card will switch to a digital visa.
-During 2024, the Home Office will email all visa-holders who need to take action, asking them to sign up and create their UKVI account to access their eVisa.
-If you've already received an eVisa, no further action is needed.
+UK Visas and Immigration (UKVI) have moved to a digital system of visas (eVisas), meaning that by 1 January 2025, anyone with a Biometric Residence Permit (BRP) card should have switched to a digital visa.
+During 2024, the Home Office should have contacted all visa-holders who needed to take action, asking them to sign up and create their UKVI account to access their eVisa.

-Your employer might request to see or make a copy of your passport and BRP (Biometric Residence Permit) or ask for your share code.
+Your employer might request to see or make a copy of your passport.
 They do this to verify your eligibility to work in the UK.
-It's important that they return these documents to you without delay.
+It's important that they return your passport to you without delay.
 Do not allow anyone else to keep hold of your documents.

 Personal documents